HojouFotytu/Misc-PT-Tools/PTMagic Values Planner.md

 - DEFAULT_A_buy_value = -0.2
 - DEFAULT_trailing_buy = 0.33

-And in your PTM settings.analyzer you might have global setting for bear markets with:
+And in your PTM settings.analyzer you might have a BEAR global setting:
 - "DEFAULT_initial_cost_percentage_OFFSETPERCENT": -50,
 - "DEFAULT_A_buy_value_OFFSETPERCENT": -25,
 - "DEFAULT_trailing_buy_OFFSETPERCENT": 25,

-AND, and an SMS setting for a coin in free fall with:
+AND, you might have a FREE FALL single-market setting:
 - "DEFAULT_initial_cost_percentage_OFFSETPERCENT": -50,
 - "DEFAULT_A_buy_value_OFFSETPERCENT": -500,
 - "DEFAULT_trailing_buy_OFFSETPERCENT": 125,